Order your UGC NET/SET Material copy (Paper-II only) today !

 At the restaurant, Stanley the waiter seats Happy.
 A lavishly dressed girl enters and sits at the next table, and Happy tells Stanley to bring her champagne.
 Biff enters as Happy flirts with the girl, who is named Miss Forsythe.
 Happy tells Miss Forsythe that Biff is a quarterback with the New York Giants.
 Happy asks the girl out, and asks her if she can find a friend for Biff.
 The girl exits, and Happy remarks that girls like that are why he can't get married.

 Biff tells Happy that he did a terrible thing.
 Bill Oliver did not remember Biff, and walked away when Biff approached him.
 Biff stole his fountain pen, though.
 Biff insists that they tell their father tonight to prove that Biff is not lying about his failures just to spite Willy.
+Biff admits to Happy that, “I realized what a ridiculous lie my whole life has been!”
 Happy tells him to say that he has a lunch date with Oliver tomorrow and to prolong the charade, because Willy is never so happy as when he is looking forward to something.
 Willy arrives, and tells his sons that he was fired.
 Although Biff tries to lie to Willy about his meeting with Oliver, Biff and Willy fight when Willy thinks that Biff insulted Bill Oliver.
 Biff finally gives up, and tells Happy that he cannot talk to Willy.
 As Biff tries to explain, Willy imagines himself arguing with Young Biff and Young Bernard about Biff failing math, and imagines Bernard telling Linda that Biff went to Boston to see Willy.
 Biff continues to explain what happened while Willy imagines the woman in the hotel room.
 Miss Forsythe returns with another woman and Willy leaves.
 Biff and Happy argue over who should do something about their dad.
 Happy denies to the women that Willy is their father.

 Willy follows the Woman as he buttons his shirt.
 Someone knocks on the door, but Willy says he is not expecting anybody.
 The Woman claims that Willy ruined her, and that whenever he comes to the office she will make sure that he goes right through to the buyers.
 The knocking persists, and Willy tells the Woman to stay in the bathroom while he opens the door.
 It is Biff, who tells Willy that he flunked math.
 Biff begs Willy to talk to Mr. Birnbaum, his teacher, to convince him to pass Biff.